JuCarv-bit/JuCarv-bit/README.md

 - 👋 Hi, I’m @JuCarv-bit
 - 👀 I’m interested in Software Engineering and Data Science
-- 🌱 I’m currently learning Applied Mathematics and Data Science at FGV
+- 🌱 I’m an Applied Mathematics BSc and Data Science undergraduate student at FGV
-- 💞️ I’m looking to collaborate on open source projects and issues
+- 💞️ I’m looking to collaborate on open-source projects and issues

 <!---
 JuCarv-bit/JuCarv-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.